 - A. All luminaries are equipped with individual photocell control to provide dusk to dawn illumination. - B. Roadway Luminaries are equipped with a closed refractor and provide a type III light distribution pattern.
-The basic unit is installed on a nominal fifteen (15) feet long aluminum bracket mounted on an existing wood pole and connected to an existing 120 volt supply within one (1) span of that pole. - C. Post Top Luminaries are offered in contemporary or colonial design.
+The basic unit is installed on a nominal fifteen (15) feet long aluminum bracket mounted on an existing wood pole and connected to an existing 120-volt supply within one (1) span of that pole. - C. Post Top Luminaries are offered in contemporary, colonial or other approved fixtures.
 They provide a type III light distribution pattern.
-The basic unit includes a standard with a fifteen (15) feet above grade mounting height.
-Connection to the DEC underground system within one hundred fifty feet (150') is included. - D. Area Lighting Luminaries are equipped with an open refractor.
+The basic unit includes a standard pole with up to fifteen (15) feet above grade mounting height.
+Connection to the DEC underground system within a distance not to exceed ten feet (10') is included. - D. Area Lighting Luminaries are equipped with an open refractor.
 They provide a type V light distribution pattern.
-The unit includes an approximately two (2) feet long bracket attached to existing wood pole and connected to an existing 120 volt supply within one (1) span of that pole. - E. Parking lot luminaires are similar to "B" above, but are offered in multiplies of two, three and four units on one metal pole with long arm brackets.
-The basic units are mounted twenty (20) to thirty (30) feet above grade and are served from 120/240 volt underground supply. - F. Treated Wood Poles are offered for Roadway or Area Lighting Luminaires.
-The new location must be accessible to DEC utility vehicles for installation, maintenance and removal and within one hundred and fifty (150) feet of the 120' volt source. - G. A maximum of one hundred fifty (150) circuit feet or one (1) span of 120 volt Supply Circuit is provided with the light.
-120 volt Supply Circuit beyond that length may be provided at the sole discretion of the Cooperative.
-Additional distances over one hundred and fifty (150) feet will be billed on an actual cost basis. - H. Lights are provided for connection to an existing 120 volt source in the Cooperative system.
+The unit includes an approximately two (2) feet long bracket attached to an existing wood pole and connected to an existing 120-volt supply within one (1) span of that pole. - E. Parking lot luminaires are similar to "B" above, but are offered in multiplies of two, three and four units on one metal pole with long arm brackets.
+The basic units are mounted twenty (20) to thirty (30) feet above grade and are served from 120/240-volt underground supply. - F. Treated Wood Poles are offered for Roadway or Area Lighting Luminaires.
+The new location must be accessible to DEC utility vehicles for installation, maintenance and removal and within one hundred and fifty (150) feet of the 120'-volt source. - G. For overhead fixtures, a maximum of one hundred fifty (150) circuit feet or one (1) span of 120-volt Supply Circuit is provided with the light.
+120-volt Supply Circuit beyond that length may be provided at the sole discretion of the Cooperative.
+Additional distances over one hundred and fifty (150) feet will be billed on an actual cost basis. - H. Lights are provided for connection to an existing 120-volt source in the Cooperative system.
 If such a source does not exist at the required location, the Cooperative may, at its sole option, provide one at the Member's expense.

-- A. The lighting equipment supplied will be the types of luminaries and poles currently being furnished by DEC at the time of installation. - B. DEC shall furnish, install, operate and maintain the outdoor lighting equipment including lamp, luminaire, bracket or standard, control device and electrical connection to the DEC system. - C. DEC shall have the right at any time to replace existing equipment or components thereof with that currently used by DEC. - D. Mercury vapor luminaries will be installed only at the Cooperative's option.
-As existing mercury vapor luminaries require major maintenance, they will be replaced with comparable high pressure sodium vapor luminaries.
+- A. The lighting equipment supplied will be the types of luminaries and poles currently being furnished by DEC at the time of installation. - B. DEC shall furnish, install, operate and maintain the outdoor lighting equipment including lamp, luminaire, bracket or standard, control device and electrical connection to the DEC system. - C. DEC shall have the right at any time to replace existing equipment or components thereof with that currently used by DEC. - D. Mercury vapor & high-pressure sodium luminaries will be installed only at the Cooperative's option.
+As existing mercury vapor or high-pressure sodium luminaries require major maintenance, they will be replaced with comparable LED luminaries.